guypursey/Beth/bot-client/lib/README.md

 ###STRUCTURE###

 Within the JSON file should be a single object containing a single property called `data`.
+There is an option for a `test` property as well for use with testing units.

 `data` itself should be an object containing a number of different properties needed by Beth to perform: